azvyae/ebansos/README.md

 Made by Azvya Erstevan I and UI Mockup by Muhammad Taufan Z.

 This project coincided with its release in mid-July with an application owned by the Ministry of Social Affairs.
-You can check it at [Cek Bansos Kemensos](https://cekbansos.kemensos.go.id/)
+You can check it at [Cek Bansos Kemensos](https://cekbansos.kemensos.go.id/).

 ## Features

 ### General Features
-- Crud
+- CRUD,
-- Login/Registration
+- Login/Registration,
-- Admin Rights Privileges (For example, RW 01 officers cannot view other RW residents data, even though if we input the resident detail URL manually)
+- Admin Rights Privileges (For example, RW 01 officers cannot view other RW residents data, even though if we input the resident detail URL manually),
 - History admin activity.

 ### Error Control & Privilege